mongodb/docs/source/reference/javascript.rst

       db.getMongo().setSlaveOK()

-   In essence, this indicates that "eventually consistent" read operations are acceptable for the current connection.
-This function Provides the same functionality as :js:func:`rs.slaveOk()`.
+   Indicates that "eventually consistent" read operations are acceptable for the current connection.
+This function provides the same functionality as :js:func:`rs.slaveOk()`.

 .. js:function:: db.getName()